tworthington/monsterdatabase/readme.txt

 A directory of all MM, FF, and MMII monsters and where they are found by frequency, based on terrain.

-The core is a database file of monsters (MMIIMonsters.txt) which is fed into a program (parse.pl) along with a type for the database (this can be anything but the current data file only contains land encounters so I usually call it "land").
+The core is a database file of monsters (MMIIlandmonsters.txt) which is fed into a program (parse.pl) along with a type for the database (this can be anything but the current data file only contains land encounters so I usually call it "land").
 For example:

-./parse.pl <MMIIMonsters.txt land
+./parse.pl <MMIIlandmonsters.txt land

 Parse.pl then produces a database in the form of a directory structure such that the monsters which are common in tropical civilized forests